lukas-brg/LearningCards/examples/read_me.md

 ### Using a Custom Configuration to Render a Single File

-When using carddown to render a Markdown file, you can use the `--config [CONFIG_PATH]` parameter to use a custom config file and apply it just to this specific markdown file.
+When using carddown to reder a Markdown file, you can use the `--config [CONFIG_PATH]` parameter to use a custom config file and apply it just to this specific markdown file.

 Example: